 The purpose of the Martha Street Sewer Separation Project was to separate combined sewer flow in a portion of the South Interceptor Basin to reduce overall flow to the downstream combined sewer system and to reduce/eliminate overflows to CSO 112 located near 1st and Martha Streets.
 Approximately 240 acres of the South Interceptor Basin bounded by Hickory Street on the north, the Missouri River levee on the east, Bancroft Street on the south, and South 9th Street on the west were separated as part of the project.
 The project was divided into two distinct areas for evaluation: the residential area and Lauritzen Botanical Gardens.
 Residential area work was completed in late 2012.

-Lauritzen Botanical Gardens work was completed through two projects—Lauritzen Gardens Sanitary and Storm Sewer Separation and Lauritzen Gardens Storm Sewer Grading and CSO Abandonment.
-Construction for the Sanitary and Storm Sewer Separation Project began in Q4 2012.
-Construction for the Storm Sewer Grading and CSO Abandonment project began in Q1 2013.
+Lauritzen Botanical Gardens work was completed through two projects— Lauritzen Gardens Sanitary and Storm Sewer Separation and Lauritzen Gardens Storm Sewer Grading and CSO Abandonment.

-The Martha Street to Riverview Lift Station Project is part of the LTCP South Interceptor Force Main Project.
-However, as this project location was in a portion of the Lauritzen Botanical Gardens, the work was done concurrently.
+The Martha Street to Riverview Lift Station Replacement Project is part of the Long Term Control Plan's South Interceptor Force Main Project.
+Since this project location was in a portion of the Lauritzen Botanical Gardens, the work was done concurrently.

 Construction of the Martha to Riverview Project replaced the existing 18-inch sanitary sewer pipe from the Martha Street Diversion Structure to the Hickory Street Lift Station.